zhanghai/MaterialProgressBar/README.md

 - Consistent appearance on Android 4.0+.
 - Correct tinting across platforms.
 - Able to remove the intrinsic padding of framework `ProgressBar`.
-- Able to hide the track of framework horizontal `ProgressBar`.
+- Able to hide the progress background of framework horizontal `ProgressBar`.
 - Used as a drop-in replacement for framework `ProgressBar`.

 ## Preview